melights/Lap_AR/README.md

-# Laporoscopic AUgmented Reality
+# Laporoscopic Augmented Reality
 Hamlyn Winter School 2017 Project

+Installation:

+1. Install the denpendency below (ORB_SLAM2 is included in this repo)
+2. Run ./build.sh to build the project.
+3. Hit Lap_AR video_file in ./Example/Lap_AR/Lap_AR such as: ./Lap_AR my_video.avi

 Dependency:

 ## Assimp
 For loading mesh data. https://github.com/assimp/assimp

-## ORB-SLAM2
-The Lap_AR is based on ORB_SLAM2. https://github.com/raulmur/ORB_SLAM2

 ## Pangolin
 For visualization and user interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.